kendalled/ult-yuzu/content/en/downloads.md

 ## Extra Downloads
 If you intend on playing via Parsec (online), and do _not_ have a Nvidia GPU, you need a program to convert your GameCube controller inputs to Xbox 360 inputs.
-I recommend [x360ce](https://www.x360ce.com/), but there are many options.
+I recommend [delfinovin](https://github.com/Struggleton/Delfinovin/releases/download/v0.02/Delfinovin.zip), but there are many options.

+If you try running Delfinovin and it seems to crash, follow [this guide](https://www.youtube.com/watch?v=bi2hf6VxmiI).